Read or buy our book, Build: Elements of an Effective Software Organization →

 • Use the “Yes, and...” technique to keep an innovative atmosphere.
 It can be an ungracious pattern to dismiss fresh and fragile ideas in a draft PR stage.

 • Keep the feedback balanced with positive comments.
-It's always delightful to receive praise from the reviewer.
+It’s always delightful to receive praise from a reviewer.

 If the pull request discussion becomes heated, schedule a call to discuss the topic.
 It usually helps to relieve the tension.